|

 by removable expanders, with no need of splitting the palatal

-suture or other cruel treatment.
-Such widespread forced methods
+suture, fixed quad helix or other cruel treatment.
+Such widespread

 If

-the 6s are too conical or not yet fully erupted, so that these
+the molars are too conical or not yet fully erupted, so that these

 appliances fit too loosely, then tiny white attachments could be

-glued to these teeth, which are now widespread in aligner
+glued to them, which are now widespread in aligner orthodontics.

-orthodontics.
-In contrast to bands or brackets, they neither hurt
+In contrast to bands or brackets, they neither hurt the flesh, nor

-the flesh, nor hamper cleaning these teeth far inside the mouth.
+hamper cleaning these teeth far inside the mouth.
+The appliance

 |